 My husband, John, is visiting the blog today with this informative article. ~ Barbara

-You betcha!
-(Sorry, I recently watched the movie Fargo.)
-But, shockingly, yes, all rice contains arsenic.
-It’s a fact.
-Unfortunately, on a gluten-free diet, rice is often used as a substitute for wheat.
-So how cautious do we need to be when eating rice?
+Unfortunately, for those on a gluten-free diet, rice is often used as a substitute for wheat.
+This means that your consumption of arsenic-containing rice will probably increase.
+So the question becomes, how cautious do we need to be when eating rice?

 Switching To Gluten Free Rice Products